 The Federal Public Service Finance is your first point of contact: https://finance.belgium.be/en

-For information tailored to your situation please use the search criteria found on https://www.socialsecurity.be/CMS/en/coming_to_belgium/index.html
+For information tailored to your situation please use the search criteria available on https://www.socialsecurity.be/CMS/en/coming_to_belgium/index.html

-Please note that the rules regarding family allowances have changed on 01.01.2019.
+Please note that the rules regarding family allowances changed on 01.01.2019.
 Family allowances are now a competence of the Belgian devolved entities.
-On https://www.famifed.be/home you can see which authority to contact depending on where your child lives.
+On https://www.famifed.be/home you can find out which authority to contact depending on where your child lives.

 If you want to study in the Flemish Community: http://www.studyinflanders.be/